ryank231231/obs-studio/docs/sphinx/reference-libobs-util-platform.rst

    Returns true if the current process is a x64 binary and is being emulated or translated by the host operating system.
 On macOS, it returns true when a x64 binary is being translated by Rosetta and running on Apple Silicon Macs.
-This function is not yet implemented on Windows and Linux and will always return false on those platforms.
+On Windows, it returns true when a x64 binary is being emulated on Windows ARM64 PCs.